 The colors representing each year can serve as the idea for the anniversary gift.
 They can substitute for traditional or modern themes or serve as an enhancement to them.

 For example, take the 1st wedding anniversary gift where the color is gold or yellow.
-Options that tie in with the traditional and modern gifts can include pastel yellow stationary, clocks with gold accents or a yellow gold pocket watch, or a wristwatch.
-Someone can decide to steer away from clocks and paper altogether and just do a theme of yellow or gold with jewelry, yellow-colored flowers, their favorite banana flavored candy, or anything else gold or yellow.
+Options that tie in with the traditional and modern gift can include pastel yellow stationary, clocks with gold accents or a yellow gold pocket watch, or a wristwatch.
+Someone can decide to steer away from clocks and paper altogether and do a theme of yellow or gold with jewelry, yellow-colored flowers, their favorite banana flavored candy, or anything else gold or yellow.

 You'll notice on our charts that some of the colors for each year are outside the primary colors.
 For a reference on the unique color names, search them on Encycolorpedia.

 The exchange of wedding anniversary gifts by year is a time-honored tradition that allows for flexibility to celebrate your milestone in a way that's personal to your relationship.
 It is commonly paired with a romantic evening, including but not limited to dinner at a nice restaurant.